-- 1. the skills and central concepts of their disciplines and the ability to incorporate those concepts into an integrated curriculum to facilitate holistic learning.
-(KNOWLEDGE OF SUBJECT MATTER) - 2. knowledge of the growth and development characteristics of children and adolescents and a knowledge of content and critical historical, philosophical, and theoretical themes in education.
-(KNOWLEDGE OF DEVELOPMENT, LEARNING, and FOUNDATIONS) - 3. the ability to effectively instruct students from diverse populations who vary in rate, ability, compatibility, cultural background, and style of learning.
-(ADAPTING INSTRUCTION FOR DIVERSE LEARNERS) - 4. critical and reflective thinking skills and the ability to use a variety of instructional strategies to promote critical thinking, problem solving, and performance in students.
-(INSTRUCTION) - 5. classroom management skills using various techniques including the ability to manage the physical classroom environment.
-(CLASSROOM MANAGEMENT) - 6. effective communication strategies to insure active participation of diverse learners.
-(COMMUNICATION SKILLS) - 7. the ability to make skilled, reflective decisions in planning, creating, and evaluating materials appropriate for effective instruction using a variety of teaching strategies and technologies.
-(REFLECTIVE INSTRUCTIONAL PLANNING) - 8. effective assessment techniques for the purpose of diagnosing and prescribing teaching strategies resulting in high levels of student achievement.
-(ASSESSMENT) - 9. professionalism and the knowledge and ability to use reflection, research, and inquiry to refine their own development and to support professional practice.
-(PROFESSIONALISM) - 10. appropriate and effective collaboration, communication, and interpersonal skills with students, teachers, parents, administrators, and others in the community.
-(COLLABORATION) - 11. dispositions, including beliefs, values, and behaviors, that guide ethical practice.
-(DISPOSITIONS)
+- 1. incorporate and apply knowledge of the skills and central concepts of their disciplines into an integrated curriculum; - 2. define and describe the growth and development characteristics of P-12 students; - 3. identify critical historical, philosophical, and theoretical themes in education; - 4. instruct students from diverse populations who vary in rate, ability, compatibility, cultural background, and style of learning; - 5. plan and implement a variety of instructional strategies to promote critical thinking, problem solving, and performance in P-12 students; - 6. apply classroom management skills using various techniques including the ability to manage the physical classroom environment; - 7. employ different types of communication strategies to insure active participation of all P-12 students; - 8. plan, create, and evaluate materials appropriate for instruction; - 9. apply a variety of assessment techniques for diagnosing and prescribing teaching strategies to impact achievement inP-12 students; - 10. use reflection, research, and inquiry to support professional development and professional practice; - 11. identify appropriate and effective collaboration, communication and interpersonal skills with P-12 students, teachers, parents, administrators, and others in the community; - 12. identify attributes of professional dispositions; - 13. integrate technology into teaching practices to enhance learning and impact achievement in P-12 students